Pol-Identity Verification of Students Enrolled in Online Courses

 The Delphi Center for Teaching and Learning

-This policy will be reviewed annually by the Delphi Center for Teaching and Learning for continued alignment with the appropriate federal regulations and policies and revised as necessary.
+This policy will be reviewed at least every three (3) years by the Delphi Center for Teaching and Learning for continued alignment with the appropriate federal regulations and policies and revised, as necessary.

 This policy was approved by the President’s Cabinet on December 14, 2021.

 The University Policy and Procedure Library is updated regularly.
 In order to ensure a printed copy of this document is current, please access it online at http://louisville.edu/policies.